hwmhht/hht204806/Lesson-6bis:-tangent-space-normal-mapping.md

         A[2] = bn;
 ```

-Then compute two unknown vectors (i,j) of Frenet basis:
+Then compute two unknown vectors (i,j) of Darboux basis:

 ```
         mat<3,3,float> AI = A.invert();